-Academic Accommodation will not be granted automatically on request.
-You must demonstrate to your instructor that there are compelling medical or compassionate grounds that can be documented before academic accommodation will be considered.
+Academic accommodation will not be granted automatically on request.
+Students must demonstrate by documentation that there are compelling medical or compassionate grounds before academic accommodation will be considered.

-If, in the opinion or your instructor, your class attendance is not satisfactory, you can be barred from writing the final examination.
-If your instructor intends to make use of this University policy, you will be warned in writing.
+If the instructor deems a student’s class attendance as unsatisfactory, that student may be prohibited from writing the final examination.
+If there is intent to make use of this University policy, the student will be notified in writing.

 In addition to your own letter of appeal, An Academic Appeal form must be filled in, attached to your letter and delivered to the Undergraduate Coordinator, Department of Economics, Room SSC 4075.